Most important Viking Treasure in 150 years

 Mary Kershaw, Director of Collections at York, said: “The Vale of York Viking Hoard is a once in a lifetime find.
 It will greatly add to the understanding of the early 900's in Yorkshire and its connections with the wider world.”

-Jonathan Williams, Keeper of Prehistory and Europe at the British Museum, said: “This find is of global importance, as well as having huge significance for the history of England and Yorkshire.
+Jonathan Williams, Keeper of Britain, Europe and Prehistory at the British Museum, said: “This find is of global importance, as well as having huge significance for the history of England and Yorkshire.
 York Museum Trust and the British Museum have worked together to acquire, interpret and exhibit the hoard to make it accessible to the widest possible public.
 We are hugely grateful to all funders whose generosity has meant we were able to acquire the hoard”.

 Dr Robert Bewley, Director of Operations at the National Heritage Memorial Fund, said: “This archaeological find provides us with a unique and wonderful snapshot of troubled times in Britain and Europe, over a thousand years ago.
 We’re particularly pleased to see that our funding is helping to facilitate important joint working between the British Museum and York Museums Trust.
 This should ensure that these treasures can be enjoyed, in a variety of locations, by visitors from both this country and further afield.”